george-bennett/drivingSchoolWebsite/README.md

+This is simple website that is built upon a bootstrap scrolling template.
+It invovles HTML,CSS,JavaScript, JQuery and PHP.
+Information on the template is seen below.

 # [Start Bootstrap - Scrolling Nav](https://startbootstrap.com/template-overviews/scrolling-nav/)

 [Scrolling Nav](http://startbootstrap.com/template-overviews/scrolling-nav/) is an unstyled one page starter template with a collapsing, smooth scrolling navigation bar for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).